wkumari/draft-vandergaast-edns-client-subnet/README.md

    options, and privacy.
 Section 10 explores various mitigation techniques.

-   The expectation, however, is that this option will only be enabled (and used) by Recursive Resolvers and Authoritative Nameservers that incur geolocation issues.
+   The expectation, however, is that this option will only be used by Recursive Resolvers and Authoritative Nameservers that incur geolocation issues.

    Most Recursive Resolvers, Authoritative Nameservers and Stub Resolvers will never know about this option, and will continue working as they had been.

-   Failure to support this option or its improper handling will, at worst, cause sub-optimal identification of client location, which is a common occurrence in current content delivery network (CDN) setups and not a cause of concern.
+   Failure to support this option or its improper handling will, at worst, cause suboptimal identification of client location, which is a common occurrence in current content delivery network (CDN) setups and not a cause of concern.

    Section 6.1 also provides a mechanism for Stub Resolvers to signal